HOME – SENSE OF POSSIBILITY

 Violence often arises from individual or collective traumatic experiences.
 In order to overcome trauma, the traumatized person must first free him or herself from the rigidity of fear.
 Thus, through a catharsis of the stuck survival reactions s/he can gradually transform his/her interpretation of his/her story.

 Each individual has his/her specific way of dealing with experiences of violence.
 In other words, everyone finds his/her own strategies to overcome feelings of helplessness, anger, fear, and grief.

 What applies to the individual memory, as well applies to collective memory.
-As long as we consider ourselves as a victim, the energy remains blocked and manifests itself in depressions and fears.
+As long as we consider ourselves as victims, the energy remains blocked and manifests itself in depression and fear.
 It turns into self-hatred or vengeance, manifests itself in anger and outbursts of violence, or simmers as ressentiment.
 Only when we can consider the suffered violence as irrevocably bygone, can the energies be released.
-As a result, they express themselves in creativity, spontaneity, and mental clarity.
+As a result, they express themselves with creativity, spontaneity, and mental clarity.

 Finding the language again

 Not only has violence an immediate effect, but it also has a sudden, overwhelming impact.
 Therefore, a violent assault, a traumatic experience, or an aggressive provocation often leaves us speechless.
 It often takes hours or even days to figure out, what we could have replied to after we have been hurt.
 Hence, finding words to express what has happened is an important step to freeing ourselves from the spell of violence.
 This can happen in a conversation with a friend or therapist or by describing the emotions triggered by the injury.